Send the link below via email or IMCopy

 5'Cap and poly-A tail

-A modified nucleotide is added to the 5' end of the transcript.
+- A modified guanine nucleotide is added to the 5' end of the transcript.

-A tail of several hundred adenine residues is put on the 3' end of the transcript.
+- several hundred adenine residues is added to the 3' end of the transcript.

 These modifications function in nuclear export and maintenance of the mRNA